Tan-H-C/LE-GAN-Layout-enhanced-Adversarial-Network-for-Text-to-Image-Synthesis/README.md

-# LE-GAN-Layout-enhanced-Adversarial-Network-for-Text-to-Image-Synthesis
+# LE-GAN-Layout-enhanced-Adversarial-Network-for-Text-to-Image-Synthesis- Under Review

 ### Introduction
-This project page is submitted to XXX:

-**Arxiv:** xxx
+**Arxiv:**

 ### How to use